crate/cratedb-estuary/README.md

 [CrateDB] is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
-It is PostgreSQL-compatible, and based on Lucene.
+It is PostgreSQL wire compatible, and based on Lucene.

 ## What's inside